andf-crl/workflow/README.md

 _Usage:_ `update_metrics` or `update_metrics -v 21.2` from within the git branch whose `metric-names.md` file you wish to update.

+## build_settings
+Build `cluster-settings.md` page directly from `cockroach gen settings-list --format=rawhtml` output, then inject anchor link targets, then sort by alpha.

+_Usage:_ `build_settings` from within the git branch whose `cluster-settings.md` file you wish to update.

 # Maintenance Workflow Tools
 Contains a collection of small support scripts for use alongside the above Core Workflow Tools.